So many festivals, so little fall

 © Beth Gauper

-Just south of Wisconsin Dells, the big Fall Art Tour winds through the most picturesque nooks and crannies of southwest Wisconsin.
-It’s in and around the towns of Baraboo, Dodgeville, Mineral Point and Spring Green.
+Southwest Wisconsin also makes a good destination.
+The popular Fall Art Tour winds through picturesque nooks and crannies in and around the towns of Baraboo, Dodgeville, Mineral Point and Spring Green.

-And take an hour or two to hike in Devil's Lake State Park just south of Baraboo, which still should have good fall color this weekend.
+While you're there, take an hour or two to hike in Devil's Lake State Park just south of Baraboo, which often has good fall color this weekend.